 Discusses the role, dynamics, and goals of counseling.
 Examines the nature of the helping relationship; counseling skills and techniques; ethics in counseling; components of effective helping in a theoretical, as well as practical framework; and counseling resources.
-Prerequisite(s): None

 PSY 352 Theories of Personality (3 credits)